-Welwyn St. Mary's has adopted Little Wandle (Sep 2022) - DfE Validated SSP programme to enhance the consistent delivery of phonics and support individuals (Catch-Up and Rapid Catch-Up programmes are being delivered across the school).
+Welwyn St. Mary's adopted Little Wandle (Sept' 2022) - DfE Validated SSP programme to enhance the consistent delivery of phonics and support individuals (Keep-Up and Rapid Catch-Up programmes are being delivered across the school).
 All members of the teaching staff and teaching assistants have had comprehensive training on Little Wandle to ensure consistency.
+We are embedding the scheme further, including into Key Stage Two.
+We use the assessments, across the whole school to inform both teaching and interventions for individuals and target groups.